pijel/fGAN/README.md

 # fGAN

-An fGAN is a meta algorthim for GANs based on the fictitious play algorithm in game theory.
+An fGAN is a meta algorithm for GANs based on the fictitious play algorithm in game theory.
 The paper in which it was introduced can be found here: https://arxiv.org/abs/1803.08647